-a.
+- a.
 Small Business Exception to Affiliation.
-A joint venture of two or more business concerns may submit an offer as a small business without regard to affiliation provided that each concern is small under the size standard corresponding to the NAICS code assigned to the contract, provided:

-- (1) The procurement qualifies as a "bundled" requirement; or - (1) The procurement does not qualify as a "bundled" requirement, and:

-(a) For a procurement having a receipts based size standard, the dollar value of the procurement, including options, exceeds half the size standard corresponding to the NAICS code assigned to the contract; or b.
+A joint venture of two or more business concerns may submit an offer as a small business without regard to affiliation provided that each concern is small under the size standard corresponding to the NAICS code assigned to the contract, provided: - (1) The procurement qualifies as a "bundled" requirement; or - (2) The procurement does not qualify as a "bundled" requirement, and: - (a) For a procurement having a receipts based size standard, the dollar value of the procurement, including options, exceeds half the size standard corresponding to the NAICS code assigned to the contract; or - (b) For a procurement having an employee-based size standard, the dollar value of the procurement, including options, exceeds \$10 million. - b.
 Mentor-Protégé Exception to Affiliation.
 A joint venture between a protégé firm and its approved mentor will be deemed small provided the protégé qualifies as small for the size standard corresponding to the NAIC code assigned to the procurement.
-SBA approved Mentor- Protégé joint ventures are not acceptable.
-However, FAA approved Mentor-Protégé Program joint ventures are acceptable.
+SBA approved Mentor-Protégé joint ventures are not acceptable.
+However, FAA approved Mentor-Protégé Program joint ventures are acceptable. - c.

-(b) For a procurement having an employee-based size standard, the dollar value of the procurement, including options, exceeds \$10 million.

-c.
 Subcontracting Limitations.
 The subcontracting limitations specified in AMS Clauses 3.6.1-7, Limitations on Subcontracting and 3.6.1-12 Notice of Service-Disabled Veteran Owned Small Business Set-Aside, are applicable to Small Business Joint Ventures.
-A joint venture awarded a contract as a prime contractor must perform work according to the conditions and percentages detailed in AMS Clause 3.6.1-7 or 3.6.1-12 as applicable.

-d.
-Socially and Economically Disadvantaged Businesses (SEDB(8(a)) Exception to Affiliation.

-(1) If approved by the Small Business Administration (SBA), 8(a) participants may enter into joint venture agreement with one or more small business concerns, whether they be 8(a) participants or not, for the purpose of performing a specific 8(a) contract.

-(2) A joint venture of at least one 8(a) concerns and one or more other business concerns may submit an offer as a small business for a competitive 8(a) procurement as long as each are considered small under the size standard corresponding to the NAIC code assigned to the SIR, provided:
+A joint venture awarded a contract as a prime contractor must perform work according to the conditions and percentages detailed in AMS Clause 3.6.1-7 or 3.6.1-12 as applicable. - d.
+Small Disadvantaged Businesses (SDB(8(a)) Exception to Affiliation. - (1) If approved by the Small Business Administration (SBA), 8(a) participants may enter into joint venture agreement with one or more small business concerns, whether they be 8(a) participants or not, for the purpose of performing a specific 8(a) contract. - (2) A joint venture of at least one 8(a) concern and one or more other business concerns may submit an offer as a small business for a competitive 8(a) procurement as long as each are considered small under the size standard corresponding to the NAIC code assigned to the SIR, provided: